django-helpdesk/django-helpdesk/docs/configuration.rst

 Custom Navigation Header
 ------------------------
-You may add own site specific navigation header to be included inside the <body> tag and before django-helpdesk navbar.
+You may add your own site specific navigation header to be included inside the <body> tag and before django-helpdesk navbar.

 1. Create an override template in your project's templates directory::